Enabling Sensitive Conversations with Consent Boundaries: Moa, a Platform for Discussing PhD Advising Relationships: Introduction

 \final{Out of 31 users who posted or commented, seven (22.6\%) used consent boundaries, suggesting that while consent boundaries were not a critical element for ally discovery, they were useful to some.
 Those users who used consent boundaries had various reasons for doing so—for some, it was to restrict the audience size and reduce privacy risks; others used them to proactively curate an audience (as opposed to defensively setting a boundary) in order to reach those who were sympathetic, could provide useful input, or might find the content helpful.}

 While Moa is a basic social media prototype, its uniqueness lies in the combination of features designed to enable ally discovery.
-In all, this work {makes} the following contributions: \begin{itemize} \item A recipe of socio-technical features for developing social platforms that facilitate ally discovery, informed by both our study and prior research. \item Conceptualization and instantiation of consent boundaries as a way to address the issue of coarse audience configuration on social media systems. \item Reflections on \final{the values of taking a consent-focused perspective to systems-design}. \end{itemize}
+In all, this work {makes} the following contributions: \begin{itemize} \item A recipe of socio-technical features for developing social platforms that facilitate ally discovery, informed by both our study and prior research. \item Conceptualization and instantiation of consent boundaries as a way to address the issue of coarse audience configuration on social media systems. \item Reflections on \final{taking a consentful approach to developing systems, as compared to taking a privacy-centered approach}. \end{itemize}